wikimedia/mediawiki-extensions-Wikibase/view/packages/wikibase-data-values-value-view/README.md

 ## Architecture

-`jQuery.valueview` heavily depends on `ValueFormatter`s and `ValueParser`s defined via the [DataValuesJavaScript](https://github.com/wmde/DataValuesJavascript) library. `ValueFormatter`s are used to convert `DataValue` instances to DOM elements, and `ValueParser`s are used to convert plain strings (which may be accompanied by some options) to `DataValue` instances.
+`jQuery.valueview` heavily depends on `ValueFormatter`s and `ValueParser`s defined via the [DataValues JavaScript](https://github.com/wmde/DataValuesJavascript) library. `ValueFormatter`s are used to convert `DataValue` instances to DOM elements, and `ValueParser`s are used to convert plain strings (which may be accompanied by some options) to `DataValue` instances.
 Since `Expert`s only are used for editing values, they are constructed when starting edit mode and destroyed after leaving edit mode. `Expert`s have the following lifecycle:
 * `_init()`: Load parsed, formatted and raw (text) values from the `jQuery.valueview` instance linked via `jQuery.valueview.ViewState` and initialize DOM.
 * Edit loop